 You can view, print or order the free LLS fact sheet Choosing a Blood Cancer Specialist or Treatment Center at www.LLS.org/booklets, or you can contact our Information Specialists for a copy.

 Ask Your Doctor

-Talk with the doctor and ask questions about how he or she plans to treat your lymphoma.
+Talk with the doctor and ask questions about how they plan to treat your lymphoma.
 This will help you to be actively involved in making decisions about your care.

 When you meet with your doctor